-Erikson holds two internship orientations.
-The first (in February) provides an overview of the requirements for an internship and a listing of potential sites.
+Erikson holds two mandatory internship orientations, as well as any mandatory Field 101 seminars.
+The first orientation (in February) provides an overview of the requirements for an internship and a listing of potential sites.
 You will be asked to complete a questionnaire identifying the type of internship you would like.
-Working closely with your advisor and/or the Director of Field Education and Career Counseling, you will apply to appropriate sites over the spring and summer.
+Working closely with your advisor and/or the Field Education and Career Counseling Department, you will apply to appropriate sites over the spring and summer.